Saudades massacre: Victims

-Another 20-month old child, named Henrique, was also injured and had to undergo surgery and stay in the ICU.
+Another 20-month-old boy named Henrique Hübler was also injured and had to undergo surgery and stay in the ICU.

 School staff

 Deputy Jerônimo Ferreira, who is handling the case, says that the teacher and the educational agent were heroes in containing the youth from going to other classrooms and even though they were injured, they managed to successfully avoid the worst:

 Aline Biazebetti, a 27-year old educational agent and a neighbor of the school, rescued one of the children.
 When she heard the commotion, she entered the school while the aggressor was still there, removed a one-and-a-half-year old child, got into a car and drove to the hospital.
 The child in question underwent surgery and is recovering from his injuries.
 Without Aline's quick action, the one-year-old could have been dead before the rescue arrived.

 Official mourning

 The state governor, Daniela Reinehr, announced official mourning on her Twitter.
 "I decree official mourning of three days in the state after the tragedy in Saudades, where children and teachers of a center for early childhood education died.
 I express deep sadness and provide my solidarity.
 I have determined that the government will provide all necessary support to the families," she wrote.